NEOLabs-software/example-form-html/README.md

 ```
 **copy the output of the command into your clipboard**

-5.paste the link into your browser
+5. paste the link into your browser